jidongxiao/CSCI1200-DataStructures/hws/10_instagram_notifications/README.md

 3. when someone mentions you in a comment.
 4. when someone sends you a message.

 And there are many more.
-In this assignment, your program will support five types of notifications: like, follow, comment, tag, and message requests.
+In this assignment, your program will support five types of notifications: like, follow, comment, tag, and message request.

 On Instagram, on the "Settings and privacy" page, users can choose to turn on or turn off each of these notifications, as shown in the following five screenshots: